Shatanjay Sudha

 Compare simplicity, behavior, conviction, and monitoring cost.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me compare index fund investing with active fund investing in a way that fits my temperament and level of involvement.
+Assess my situation and compare index fund investing with active fund investing in a way that fits my temperament and level of involvement.

 - Country, currency, and tax context: